ribice/glice/README.md

 ## Introduction

-glice analyzes the source code of your project and gets the list of all dependencies (by default only third-party ones, standard library can be enabled with flag) and prints in a tabular format their name, count (in different packages), URL (for third-party ones) and license short-name (MIT, GPL..).
+glice analyzes the source code of your project and gets the list of all dependencies (by default only third-party ones, standard library can be enabled with flag) and prints in a tabular format their name, URL (for third-party ones, currently only GitHub is supported) and license short-name (MIT, GPL..).

 ## Installation